 But it does come at a loss of your creativity and ownership.
 If you sign a book deal you lose your book’s copyright – forever.
 Ask yourself, In the long run, is this really in my creative best interest?
 Unfortunately, the reality of traditional publishing for many authors and this includes bestsellers, is very uninspiring.
 Publishers may not meet their expectations and there may be a lingering sense of frustration and disappointment.

-There are always exceptions to the hard slog story of trying to get your manuscript noticed by a literary agent or a half-decent publisher, but it’s rare, and usually means you know someone who knows someone, are a celebrity, have a Ph.D., achieved a notable literary award or a substantial audience to start with.
-Only 1% of the manuscripts received by publishing houses globally end up being published by them and the books usually only have a minimal shelf life.
+There are always exceptions to the hard slog story of trying to get your manuscript noticed by a literary agent or a half-decent publisher, but it’s rare, and usually means you know someone who knows someone, are a celebrity, have a Ph.D., achieved a notable literary award or have a substantial audience to start with.
+Only 1% of the manuscripts received by publishing houses globally end up being published by them and the books usually have a minimum shelf life.

-Finding an agent and a publisher, and then awaiting your book’s publication can take many months and years.
-When the book finally goes to market, and the publisher, distributor, and agent each take a slice of the book pie.
-Therefore, you, as a first-time spiritual author will receive something like a measly 80 cents for each book sold.
+Finding an agent and a publisher, and then awaiting your book’s publication can take months and years.
+When the book finally goes to market, the publisher, distributor, and agent each take a slice of the book pie.
+Therefore, you, as a first-time spiritual author, will receive something like a measly 80 cents for each book sold.
 It’s not enough to make a living from.
 The spiritual author often doesn’t even have a say in the book’s title or cover design.

-Furthermore, you and only you are expected to put in the effort of promoting your book.
+Furthermore, you and only you, are expected to put in the effort of promoting your book.
 This is the hardest part of all, marketing, that is, thinking and acting like a business.
 Getting your spiritual book spoken about and into the hands of your reader.
 The publisher will not do this for you, apart from featuring your book in an industry catalogue from which bookshops select their merchandise.
 You will be required to organise and pay for your book launch and your own publicity opportunities.

 To be fair, there are authors who do have wonderfully supportive agents and publishers, and there can be benefits to going the traditional route.
-If your independent spiritual book does well in its niche market and has the potential to go mainstream and pull in a profit, you may want to take it to another level.
+For instance, if your independent spiritual book does well in its niche market and has the potential to go mainstream and pull in a profit, you may want to take it to another level.
 Literary agents and publishers are very good at dealing with the complexities of publishing and distributing books in foreign markets, where English is not the common language, along with handling the legalities that may arise from having a very popular book, like a Hollywood film deal!